Tampa Bay History Center

 Tampa Bay History Center is a history museum in Tampa, Florida, United States.
 It is a Smithsonian Affiliate and has been accredited by the American Alliance of Museums since 2015.
-Exhibits include coverage of the Tampa Bay area's first native inhabitants, Spanish conquistadors, and historical figures who shaped the area's history, as well as a reproduction of a 1920s cigar store.
+Exhibits include coverage of the Tampa Bay area's first native inhabitants, Spanish conquistadores, and historical figures who shaped the area's history, as well as a reproduction of a 1920s cigar store.
 The museum is on the waterfront at 801 Water Street in Tampa's Channelside District.
 It opened on January 17, 2009.
 The History Center building is 60000 ft2 with 25000 ft2 of exhibit space.

 The Tampa Bay History Center includes three floors of permanent and temporary exhibition space covering 12,000 years of Florida history, with a special focus on Tampa Bay and the Gulf Coast.
-The center has a museum store, classrooms, the Witt Research Center (a branch of the Tampa-Hillsborough County Public Library System), a map gallery, an event hall and the Columbia Cafe (a branch of Ybor City's Columbia Restaurant).
+The center has a museum store, classrooms, the Witt Research Center (a branch of the Tampa-Hillsborough County Public Library System), a map gallery, an event hall, and the Columbia Cafe (a branch of Ybor City's Columbia Restaurant).